ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 In order to register a new service in the system and make it run on system boot, a _unit_ file needs to be created, usually in the `/etc/systemd/system` directory.
 Typically, unit files are managed by a package manager like [APT](https://en.wikipedia.org/wiki/APT_(software)).
-However, since we are doing things _the hard way_ in this guide, we will create them by hand.
+However, since we are doing things _the hard way_, we will be writing them by hand.

-A unit file has a _type_, corresponding to its extension, that determines the type of entity defined by a unit file.
+A unit file has a _type_ (corresponding to its file extension), that determines the type of entity it defines.
-In this guide, we are only interested in `.service` type, which indicates a runnable service definition.
+In this guide, we are only interested in the `.service` type, which indicates a runnable service definition.

-`systemd` also talks about _targets_ - synchronization points, effectively used to define dependencies between units and force their initialization order.
+`systemd` also talks about _targets_, which are synchronization points, effectively used to define dependencies between units and force their initialization order.

 A minimal service-type unit file could look like this: